[Interview] Legalising cannabis: Germany first, Europe next?

 Because everybody knows the EU traditionally does not want to have a member state that says we want to legalise cannabis.
 It's not really clear what the treaties say, what the law says.
 Some experts say it's possible, some say it's not possible, at the end, it will be more a political question.

 Luxembourg had the same issue — a government that says we want to legalise cannabis and regulate the market.
 And after three years, they said that's not possible under EU law, so we won't, and they just decriminalised and let people grow at home.
 But it was the EU stopping them.
 And we are in this situation.
 And whether Germany gets it done will now be the key for other countries.
 The Czech Republic is working in parallel to Germany, and also saying they want to legalise — we could even legalise at the same moment.
-And Luxembourg is now the same story.
 Spain is not calling for full legalisation, at the moment it is Germany and the Czech Republic publicly calling for it.

 In a funny way, you're saying Germany would be a leader — but in another way, Germany is playing catch up, because about half the US states have legalised, as has Canada?